-In the wake of the April 9 United Airlines controversy earlier this year, the Airlines industry in the U.S. is under increasingly more scrutiny by consumers and regulators alike, with customer service a key focus.
+In the wake of escalating and highly publicized controversy, the Airlines industry in the U.S. is under increasing scrutiny by consumers and regulators alike, with customer service a key focus.

-In early May, the Wall Street Journal noted that U.S. lawmakers had “called on carriers to put their houses in order,” but pointed out that specific objectives were not prescribed at the time.
+In early May, triggered by the now notorious United Airlines event, U.S. lawmakers, as noted by the Wall Street Journal, “called on carriers to put their houses in order.”
+However, as the WSJ pointed out, specific objectives were not prescribed at the time.

-So apart from the “forced removal of passengers” grievance that erupted with the United incident, where should the industry focus?
-And what insight can individual airlines glean to ensure a measurable improvement in customer service and overall stakeholder satisfaction?
+So where should the industry focus its efforts to ensure a measurable improvement in customer service and overall stakeholder satisfaction?

-alva’s team of Insights Analysts recently took a look at all publicly available content – from April to May, 2017 – in order to identify the top ten customer complaints across the leading U.S. Airlines companies, including JetBlue, Southwest, Delta, American and United.
-At the time, the predominant themes at the center of the negative media coverage involved passengers, punctuality and staff services.
+Looking at all publicly available content – from April to May, 2017 – our Insights team identified the top ten customer complaints across the top five leading carriers.
+The predominant themes at the center of the negative media coverage involved passengers, punctuality and staff services.
 Not surprisingly, the United Airlines incident drew the most negative media coverage followed by other concerns related to disembarking, call center services, cancellation policies and dress code incidents.
 Ground staff helpfulness and boarding denials reigned high in the complaints department too, with Southwest receiving the highest amount of criticism in those categories amongst their peers.
 The graphic below lists the top ten complaints, the total number of complaints in that category and the airline brand most closely associated with the particular complaint.

 alva’s reputation score represents the perception of various stakeholders and market segments at any given point in time.
 The alva algo calculates sentiment scores on a scale of 1 to 10, with a score of 5.50 considered neutral.